 Your Ridgid impact driver/drill is built to last, so you do not have to worry about being gentle with it.

-When pulling out the bit slot, some bits have a tendency to shoot out of the end.
+When pulling out the bit slot, be careful.
+Some bits have a tendency to shoot out of the end.
 To decrease the risk of losing a bit, insert and remove bits over a flat, clean surface.

 When drilling screws into anything, be careful not to overtighten the screws.
 Your Ridgid impact driver/drill is very powerful and can ruin products and screws if they are tightened too much.
 In the same regard, make sure that screws and bolts are not too loose.